telepresenceio/docs/faqs.md

 ** Why does running Telepresence require sudo access for the local daemon?**

-The local daemon needs sudo to create iptable mappings.
-Telepresence uses this to create outbound access from the laptop to the cluster.

-On Fedora, Telepresence also creates a virtual network device (a TUN network) for DNS routing.
-That also requires root access.
+Telepresence creates, and manages, a virtual network device (a TUN network) for routing of outbound traffic to the cluster and perform DNS resolution.
+That requires elevated access.

 ** What components get installed in the cluster when running Telepresence?**